cysouw/diathesis/text/c07_participle.md

 **Notes**

-The verb *folgen* 'to follow' typically takes *sein*, but there appear to be incidental instances of *haben* [@Next a], though this might be typical of a slightly different meaning 'to obey' [@Next b].
+The verb *folgen* 'to follow' typically takes *sein*, but there appear to be incidental instances of *haben* [@next a], though this might be typical of a slightly different meaning 'to obey' [@next b].

 :::ex
 a.  [...] wenn China und Nordkorea den Empfehlungen der Kommission gefolgt hätte.
 (DWDS: Archiv der Gegenwart, 2001 [1953])